I have been active both locally and nationally in various social, economic, and political causes since the late 1980s.

 Some of you already know this.
 But for those of you who don’t, I invite you to visit any news website that regularly features news on the sociopolitical front.
 Pay close attention to the comments sections.
-Facebook news feeds are a great introduction to the Cult-of-Trump.
+Facebook news feeds are a great introduction to the Cult of Trump.
 Getting right to the point, these people are beyond fanatical.
-They are every bit the thin-skinned “snowflakes” (a derogatory term they often use in their comments and responses to describe those who can’t stomach the idea that Trump won last year’s elections…one that I have appropriated for this piece, simply because it describes them far more those they accuse others of being such) that their false “messiah” is.
+They are every bit the thin-skinned “snowflakes” (a derogatory term they often use in their comments and responses to describe those who can’t stomach the idea that Trump won the 2016 election, and one that I have appropriated for this piece, simply because it describes them far more those they accuse others of being such) that their false “messiah” is.

 Second is Trump’s extreme narcissism in that he believes that the universe revolved around himself.
 And in this, both Trump and his cult following have something in common; they believe themselves to be smarter than everyone else.
 Now again, Trump supporters, in failing to acknowledge that this character flaw is exceptional and unprecedented among modern presidents, will seek to bring others down to the level of false idol by false comparisons.
 Those who hated Obama, and believed him to be the equal of Trump in this regard come to mind.
 However, both facts and reality—anathemas to Trump people—don’t bear this out (for you Trump supporters, “anathemas” are things that you don’t like).
 How many individuals within the mental health profession have questioned the mental and/or emotional stability of a sitting president?
 This was not an issue under Obama.
 But under Trump?
 Here are just a few brief rundowns of clinical mental health professionals who suspect Trump of questionable mental and/or emotional stability:

 - “Shrinks Battle Over Diagnosing Donald Trump.”
 Psychology Today (01/31/17)